 Ladson is a somewhat small town located in the state of South Carolina.
 With a population of 15,180 people and two constituent neighborhoods, Ladson is the 31st largest community in South Carolina.

-Ladson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ladson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ladson is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ladson who work in office and administrative support (19.38%), sales jobs (9.94%), and food service (6.15%).
+There are especially a lot of people living in Ladson who work in office and administrative support (19.54%), sales jobs (10.52%), and management occupations (7.22%).

 Also of interest is that Ladson has more people living here who work in computers and math than 95% of the places in the US.

-Ladson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ladson doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Ladson with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.90% of adults in Ladson have a bachelor's degree or advanced degree.
+The citizens of Ladson are slightly less educated than the national average of 21.84% for the average city or town: 15.09% of adults in Ladson have a bachelor's degree or advanced degree

-The per capita income in Ladson in 2010 was $19,513, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,052 for a family of four.
+The per capita income in Ladson in 2010 was $21,477, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,908 for a family of four.
 However, Ladson contains both very wealthy and poor people as well.

 Ladson is an extremely ethnically-diverse town.
 The people who call Ladson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ladson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ladson include Irish, English, Polish, and Italian.
+Important ancestries of people in Ladson include English, German, Italian, and Polish.

 The most common language spoken in Ladson is English.
 Other important languages spoken here include Spanish and Tagalog.